hoopdad/hoopdad.github.io/docs/ai/_posts/2025-08-06-rag-with-baml.md

 ## Why RAG

 RAG is a solution that allows for faster, smaller interactions with a Large Language Model (LLM).
 It takes advantage of re-use strategies and vector math.
-Your AI service tracks data within a massive multi-dimensional world, and can tell you using a process called "embedding" where both your question and the relevant document information fit in that world.
+Your AI service tracks data within a massive multi-dimensional world, and can tell you using a process called "embedding" where both your question and the relevant document information fit in that world, their coordinates so to speak.
+Closer items mean higher relevance.
 Using that vector math, you can find the closest data that answers that question, simplifying the prompt that you then send to the AI service for an expanded answer.

 If you run many prompts against the same source, it's worth converting your data to vectors, a process called embedding, and saving them to a database for retrieval later.
 If you are going to ask more than 1 question about a certain document, this is probably going to reduce your cost.
 By focusing the prompts on a subset of focused data, you are sending less data to your AI service and asking it to do less work, translating to fewer tokens of data exchanged and lower cost.
 It also means a lot less processing time for the AI service.